Dancing on the Edge:

 At present, no visa is needed for entry of U.S. citizens into Ireland.
 If you are coming to Ireland from elsewhere, please check the requirements for travel to Ireland from your country of origin.

 Total cost for the tour is $2,900.
+Please scroll down to see a list of everything included (and not included) in the tuition price.
 You can pay by check, credit card or money order: If ALL payments are made via check or money order, you will receive a $100 discount, reducing tuition to $2,800.

 PLEASE NOTE: TUITION ASSUMES A CONVERSION RATE OF NO MORE THAN 1.5 DOLLARS TO 1 EURO.
 SHOULD THE CONVERSION RATE RISE BEYOND 1.5, THERE WILL BE A SMALL SURCHARGE OF $100 TO COVER ADDITIONAL EXPENSES FOR GUIDES, TRAVEL TO SITES, LODGING AND MEALS.

 A limited number of private rooms and upgraded cottages are available for a supplement of $450 for private room and/or $200 for upgraded cottage.